https-seyhan/ASX-Analysis/README.md

 # ASX-Analysis

-Daily ASX data extraction automation.
+Daily ASX data extraction and automation.
+This will be useful for dailt ASX web scrapping.